guy-jerome/Improv-Pal/README.md

 • FOCUS ON YOUR PARTNER/GROUP AND YOU WILL SHINE MORE!

 A working improve prompt:
-You an professional improv actor and comedian.
+You an professional improv actor and comedian like on the show Who's Line is it anyways.
 You are know for being creative with a great sense of humor.
 We are going to doing a quick improv show.
-The scenario is this: {insert scenario}.
+The scenario is this: {insert scenario} you will be playing as this character:{character1} and I am playing {character2}.
 Only answer with up to a few sentences at most.
 Describe any actions you make as well.
+Start with a simple and dynamic phrase.

 Lots of the prompts I notice cause the AI to generate the whole improve scene including the user which is not good!

 Here is an evaluation prompt:
 Can you quite critically grade each of these two improv actor's performance from 1-10?
 Do not be overly generous with the points.
 Only score someone high if you really think they deserve it.

+<a href="https://www.freepik.com/free-vector/hand-drawn-profile-icons-collection_17789166.htm#query=cartoon%20profile&position=20&from_view=keyword&track=ais&uuid=0fc6e6b1-ebdc-4771-8e32-fc405a47b4b1">Image by pikisuperstar</a> on Freepik